Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 1.	*B. anthracis* is truly present in this sample at about 0.01x genome coverage along with a much greater number of *B. cereus* group organisms.
 At this level of coverage we would expect to see some hits to the lethal toxin gene in pXO1, which we did.
 However, the reads that mapped inside the lethal toxin gene were found by BLASTN to be false positives.
 It is possible that the 0.01x genome coverage the *B. anthracis* pXO1 reads stochastically missed the toxin gene and we were seeing false positive hits from the other *B. cereus* group strains present.  **ROBERT -IMPORTANT -  PLEASE CONFIRM** Alternatively, we detected a *B. anthracis* variant that had lost its plasmids.
 2. The SNPs are present in a *B. cereus* strain, very closely related to *B. anthracis* that ha not been sequenced (if its sequence were available in a public database, it would have resulted in the SNPs being filtered out of consideration.
 3. The SNPs were present in a *B. cereus* strain whose ancestor had at some point undergone homologous recombination in this area of the chromosome with an ancestor of *B. anthracis*.
 4. The sequences were introduced through laboratory cross-contamination.
+5. The SNPs were formed by random sequence error.

 Resolving these alternatives requires deeper sequence coverage of this sample preferably combined with culture and PCR-based analysis.